gavinrozzi/njgeo/README.md

 <!-- badges: end -->

-Tools for geocoding addresses using the State of New Jersey’s official geocoding service & accessing spatial data
+Tools for geocoding addresses using the State of New Jersey’s official geocoding service & accessing spatial data.

 ## Installation